Pebble-bed reactor

 The basic design features spherical fuel elements called pebbles.
-These tennis ball-sized elements (approx. 6.7 cm in diameter) are made of pyrolytic graphite (which acts as the moderator), and contain thousands of fuel particles called tristructural-isotropic (TRISO) particles.
+These tennis ball-sized elements (approx. 6.7 cm in diameter) are made of pyrolytic graphite (which acts as the moderator), and contain thousands of 1mm sized fuel particles called tristructural-isotropic (TRISO) particles.
 These TRISO particles consist of a fissile material (such as ^{235}U) surrounded by a ceramic coating of silicon carbide for structural integrity and fission product containment.
 Thousands of pebbles are amassed to create a reactor core.
-The core is cooled by a gas that does not react chemically with the fuel elements, such as helium, nitrogen or carbon dioxide.
-Other coolants such as FLiBe (molten Li(BeF4)) have been suggested.
-The pebble bed design is passively safe.
+The core is cooled by a gas that does not react chemically with the fuel elements, such as helium, nitrogen, or carbon dioxide.
+Other coolants such as FLiBe (molten Li2(BeF4)) have been suggested.

+The pebble-bed design has passively safe features.
 Because the reactor is designed to handle high temperatures, it can cool by natural circulation and survive accident scenarios, which may raise the temperature of the reactor to 1,600 °C (2,910 °F).
-Such high temperatures allow higher thermal efficiencies than possible in traditional nuclear power plants (up to 50%).
+Their normal operating temperatures are higher than traditional nuclear power plants, allowing greater thermal efficiency (up to 50%).
 Additionally, the gases do not dissolve contaminants or absorb neutrons as water does, resulting in fewer radioactive fluids in the core.

 The concept was first suggested by Farrington Daniels in the 1940s, inspired by the innovative design of the Benghazi burner by British desert troops in WWII.
 Commercial development came in the 1960s via the West German AVR reactor designed by Rudolf Schulten.
 This system was plagued with problems and the technology was abandoned.
 The AVR design was licensed to South Africa as the PBMR and China as the HTR-10.
 The HTR-10 prototype was developed into China's HTR-PM demonstration plant, which connects two reactors to a single turbine producing 210 MW_{e}, operating commercially since 2023.
 Other designs are under development by MIT, University of California at Berkeley, General Atomics (U.S.), Dutch company Romawa B.V., Adams Atomic Engines, Idaho National Laboratory, X-energy and Kairos Power.